marcusoftnet/marcusoftnet.github.io/_posts/2014-04-10-aligning-our-sights-what-indonesians.md

 ### Gothenburg Brass Band

 I had the great privilege to play in the top brass band in Sweden for about 2 years.
 The height of my musical "career".
-This was an amatuer group in such regard that everyone played in the band on the spare time and nobody got paid.
+This was an amateur group in such regard that everyone played in the band on the spare time and nobody got paid.
 Many of the members were professional musicians (and there we were 4 people who just tried to keep up...) which meant that the standard was super high.
 Great great fun.

 There's lot to say about them and the way they approach excellence but I'll leave it for the sake of brevity.
 Let's me focus on a single thing that they were very particular about; the warmups.